 Social media is full of hashtags, especially on Instagram, where kids appear to use them for attention-seeking functions, or as a kind of cry for help.
 The continuous use of #fitspiration on the pages of sickeningly healthy folks and persistent and annoying hashtags like #eatclean has brought a lot of negativity and put many people off using hashtags on their own societal pages.

 It shouldn’t put you off, though.
-Hashtags, on Instagram, Twitter, and Facebook, are the currency for post searches, enabling individuals to quickly find things that interest them.
+Hashtags, on Instagram, Twitter, and Facebook, are the currency for most searches, enabling individuals to quickly find things that interest them.
 If you hashtag the related societal post properly, it is much more likely people will find and read your content or click on one of your affiliate links.
 Only… don’t overdo it.
 Two is excellent, three is okay, 35 is a bit needy.

 5. LinkedIn Posts for Professionals